What is Towson University in Northeastern Maryland?

 DO YOU HAVE A CafÉ AT THE TU IN NORTHEASTERN MARYLAND LOCATION?

-Yes, the café is open Monday thru Thursday during lunchtime hours (10:30 a.m. - 2:30 p.m. in fall 2016 term).
+Yes, the café is open Monday thru Thursday during lunchtime hours (10:30 a.m. - 2:30 p.m. in spring 2017 term).
 The café will be closed during the winter and summer terms.
 The menu includes sandwiches, soups, salads, yogurt parfaits, personal size pizzas, chicken tenders, nachos & cheese, French fries, and hot dogs.
 Outside of café hours, beverages and other food items are available in the bookstore and in the vending area.

 Do I have to pay for parking?